Meizhou Guangdong, China Travel Guide

 Upon arrival, various options facilitate your transfer to Meizhou city or onward travel.

-Flight prices increase significantly during Chinese public holidays (e.g., Chinese New Year, National Day) and peak summer.
-Booking well in advance is advisable.
+Flight prices increase considerably during Chinese public holidays (e.g., Chinese New Year, National Day) and peak summer.
+Booking ahead of time is advisable.

 Meizhou Meixian Air terminal is a regional facility with basic services, including check-in counters, security, a few shops, and restaurants.
 It is a smaller, less bustling environment.